samueldavidwinter/SQLServerToDataLake/README.md

 4. Running checks and validating data from the command line
 5. Displaying a data vault model in the Silver layer
 6. Displaying a star schema model in the Gold Layer

+An overview of Azure cloud migration can be seen here: https://medium.com/@samueldavidwinter/data-engineering-pipelines-a-reference-62763da9f0ff